YitzhakAndrade/data-science-env/lubuntu.md

-# Set up R environment in Lubuntu
+# Set up Data Science environment in Lubuntu

+- Anaconda using Python 3 and creating a alternative Python 2.7 environment.
+- Can works in Ubuntu and Mint too.

 ## Download links:
 - [R Studio](